+(4) Insert Date - In the case of a registered equine animal, tests carried have to be entered in the identification document (passport) out, their results and vaccination

+Declaration

+I, the undersigned (insert name in block capitals)

+Declare:

-(4) Insert Date - In the case of a registered equine animal, have to be entered in the identification document (passport Declaration I, the undersigned (insert name in block capitals) Declare: 1.
-The horse will be sent from the premises of dispatch to a into contact with other equine not of the same health status.
-The transportation will be effected in such a way that healt protected effectively.
-S 2.
-The animal has either remained in declaration.
-(Place, date) (S ignature)
+1. The horse will be sent from the premises of dispatch to the premises into contact with other equine not of the same health status.
+The transportation will be effected in such a way that health and well be protected effectively. Ç

+2. The animal has either remained in

+(Place, date) (Sig gnature)